turbo-bert/checkload/README.md

 Do you know that you write terrible pascal code?
 - Yes.

+Why is there no Installer?
+- Because I did not have the time yet.

 # License

 CHECKLOAD is free software.
 Use it for whatever you like.